DenOfEquity/SchedRide/README.md

 	Now just needs improving, maybe multiple switches.
 Though 1 + 2 switches seems like the most that would ever be reasonable.
 2. ~~import math for custom schedulers, (probably necessary)~~
 3. options to set sigma limits (probably not, easy to do in Settings)
+4. detect sdxl automatically for Align Your Steps selection

 ---